Prada Foundation Milan – Rem Koolhaas

 The complex, on a total floor area of 19,000 square meters (205,000 square feet), includes exhibition spaces, offices, a cinema, an archive, a library, a store, and the old-fashioned “Bar Luce” cafeteria, designed by acclaimed film director Wes Anderson to resemble a typical Milanese bar from the 1950s.

-No doubt that, at least until the “Torre” will be completed, the hallmark of the complex is the gold-clad Haunted House, a narrow tower whose 4 levels house a part of the permanent collection of the foundation, with works by Louise Bourgeois and Robert Gober.
-The use of 4 kilograms of 24-carat gold leaf for the tower coating has been subject to criticism and judged by someone a little overbold.
+There is little doubt that, at least until the “Torre” is completed, the hallmark of the complex is the gold-clad Haunted House, a narrow tower whose 4 levels house a part of the permanent collection of the foundation, with works by Louise Bourgeois and Robert Gober.
+The use of 4 kilograms of 24-carat gold leaf for the tower coating has been criticized and judged by someone a little overbold.
 Yet, considering the overall minimalist appearance of the building ensemble, which still retains a large part of its original industrial look, the shiny colored finish of the Haunted House doesn’t seem inappropriate to me; the visual contrast it produces is quite effective, indeed.

 Fondazione Prada Milan Rem Koolhaas Inexhibit 04